ianyh/Amethyst/README.md

 Building
 --------

-0. Install the latest version of XCode
+0. Install the latest version of Xcode
 1. Clone the project, then `cd` to the Amethyst directory.
 2. Install xctool
     - `brew update && brew install xctool`